abhinavkulkarni/carnd/CarND-MPC-Project/README.md

 #### Model Predictive Control with Latency
 There is a latency of `100ms` between the actuator input and actual execution.
 To combat this, we forward the pose of the model by the latency time duration before passing it on to the solver.

-### 3. Simulation
-The vehicle drive successfully around the track with a reference speed of 40mph.

 ## Dependencies